What are Strike Options?

 What’s the minimum amount I can trade in Crypto Strike Options?

 Crypto Strike Options are priced between US$0 and US$10.
-As the underlying asset's market price ascends, the Strike Options contract price also rises, reflecting the higher probability of it being above the predetermined strike price at expiry.
+As the underlying asset's indicative price ascends, the Strike Options contract price also rises, reflecting the higher probability of it being above the predetermined strike price at expiry.
 Conversely, the Strike Options contract price decreases when the underlying asset's value drops.
 You need to find a strike price where you believe the outcome is possible and at a level of risk you are comfortable with.

 What’s the minimum amount I can trade in FX Strike Options?